 *Please note that New Jersey has released an additional statement regarding non-essential businesses.

-Co-authors, Jonathan Krause, partner; Michael Iaconelli, partner; Monica Clarke Platt, associate; and Patrick McKnight, associate are all members of the Litigation Department of Klehr Harrison.
+Co-authors, Jonathan Krause, partner; Michael Iaconelli, partner; and Monica Clarke Platt, associate are all members of the Litigation Department of Klehr Harrison.